 Are retirement villages the future of retirement?

-If everyone knew about the benefits of retirement villages, they’d all want to live there.
+If everyone knew about the benefits of retirement villages, they might all want to live there!

 On-site facilities

-For starters, the on-site facilities are incredible.
+For starters, the on-site facilities can be incredible.
 Here are just a handful of the facilities some retirement villages have on their premises:

 - Gyms